 The birth family includes the child's parents or guardians at the time they came into foster care.
-It also includes siblings and other extended family members who may be significant to the child.
-By remaining positive, nonjudgmental and showing support, the child will not feel like he or she has to choose between two families and that he or she has permission to love and care about both.
+It also includes siblings along with other extended family members who may be significant to the child.
+By remaining positive, non-judgemental and showing support, the child will not feel like he or she must choose between two families and that he or she has permission to love and care about both.
 Working with birth families and keeping them informed of their child's activities and progress helps them to feel part of their child's life and assists in the reunification plan.

-Record keeping
+Record Keeping

-Record keeping is essential because your family will be spending more time with the foster child than anyone else.
+Record keeping is essential because your family will be spending more time with the foster child than any other party.
 These entries and observations are integral to future planning and for the child's memories.